The Gift of Growth

 Woltman Family College Building

-Karen Jensen, assistant vice president, Scripps MD Anderson Cancer Center, adds that the multitude of programs and services in the Woltman Family College Building allow for an expanded, more holistic approach to caring for our patients and their family members.
-All exemplify the depth and breadth of the Scripps MD Anderson multidisciplinary approach to cancer care.
+Karen Jensen, assistant vice president, Scripps Cancer Center, adds that the multitude of programs and services in the Woltman Family College Building allow for an expanded, more holistic approach to caring for our patients and their family members.
+All exemplify the depth and breadth of the Scripps Cancer Center's multidisciplinary approach to cancer care.

 Comprehensive Cancer Care in Your Community

-The Scripps MD Anderson Cancer Center, John J. Hopkins Drive location on the Torrey Pines Mesa was built in 2012, with future expansion in mind.
+The Scripps Cancer Center, John J. Hopkins Drive location on the Torrey Pines Mesa was built in 2012, with future expansion in mind.
 Thanks to donor investments, including a $5 million gift from Fred and Lynda Allen to name a new multidisciplinary clinic, an additional 16,500 square feet of space was added to enhance treatments and services for cancer patients.
-The new north hub offers high-tech connectivity to MD Anderson in Houston and provides patients with access to professionals from every area of oncological medicine, including medical oncologists, surgeons, radiation oncologists, oncology nurses, genetic counselors, palliative care providers, social workers, nurse navigators and more, all in one collaborative, team-based environment.
+The new north hub offers high-tech connectivity and provides patients with access to professionals from every area of oncological medicine, including medical oncologists, surgeons, radiation oncologists, oncology nurses, genetic counselors, palliative care providers, social workers, nurse navigators and more, all in one collaborative, team-based environment.

-To learn more about how you can support Scripps MD Anderson Cancer Center, visit Scripps.org/SDCancerCare.
+To learn more about how you can support Scripps Cancer Center, visit Scripps.org/SDCancerCare.

 This content appeared in San Diego Health, a publication in partnership between Scripps and San Diego Magazine that celebrates the healthy spirit of San Diego.